 Dry ingredients

-They have to be sifted before adding to the egg/oil mixture.
-I have them measured and sift them directly over the batter, but you can also sift them in another large bowl first.
+The flour mixture has to be sifted before being added to the egg/oil mixture.
+I measure them and sift them directly over the batter, but you can also sift them in another large bowl first.

 Final mix

-At the end, mix a few times with a spatula making sure there's no flour left in the bottom of the bowl that hasn't been incorporated.
+At the end, fold the batter a few times with a spatula making sure there's no flour left in the bottom of the bowl that hasn't been incorporated.
 The final batter should be smooth and well integrated.

-The last step is pouring the batter in the prepared pan and scattering the grapes on top.
+The last step is pouring the batter into the prepared pan and scattering the caramelized grapes on top.

-- Storing: keep leftovers refrigerated, well wrapped to prevent drying out.
-You can keep it maybe 1 day at room temperature, but it has grapes and they will start to ferment if the room is not cool.
-So I recommend not to take a chance.
+- Storing: refrigerate leftovers, well wrapped to prevent drying out.
+You can keep them for maybe one day at room temperature, but they have grapes, and they will start to ferment if the room is not cool.
+So I recommend not taking a chance.

-- Oil or butter: you can use olive oil or any other one, such as sunflower or canola.
+- Oil or butter: you can use olive oil or any other, such as canola or sunflower oil.
 I used to make this cake with butter (instructions in the Notes section of the recipe card) until I tried it with olive oil and never looked back.
 But I'm a huge fan of the oil (Lemon Olive Oil Bundt Cake anyone?) and love baking with it.
 It might not be your case.

-- Fruit variation: you can use sliced pears, apples or stone fruit like peaches or plums, it will be more of a fruit-topped cake as the batter won't hid them it much.
-Either way it’s great and perfect for tea time, or when you have a solitary fruit and want to bake something simple.
+- Fruit variation: you can use sliced pears, apples or stone fruit like peaches or plums.
+It will be more of a fruit-topped cake as the batter won't hide the fruit very well.
+Either way, it’s great and perfect for tea time or when you have a solitary fruit and want to bake something simple.

 - Flavorings: the batter is plain and can accommodate any spice or citrus zest you want, as long as you like it paired with grapes, or whatever fruit you use.
 I used a pure vanilla extract to let the sweetness of the roasted cakes shine.